-Sports Coach UK has produced an interactive guide to help organisations identify the minimum qualification (as stated by the relevant governing body of sport) required for a lead coach coaching children and young people in primary and secondary schools, clubs, communities and local authority settings.
+UK Coaching has produced an interactive guide to help organisations identify the minimum qualification (as stated by the relevant governing body of sport) required for a lead coach coaching children and young people in primary and secondary schools, clubs, communities and local authority settings.

 We want all coaches and leaders to feel valued and confident, in order that they will be given every opportunity to develop and become the best they possibly can